 correction or deletion, the right to request processing restrictions, the right to object to the

-of personal data, and the conditions of individual rights and their exercise - the data subject is
+processing of personal data, and the conditions of individual rights and their exercise - the data

-provided only with information on those rights the exercise of which is relevant in connection with the
+subject is always provided only with information on those rights the exercise of which is relevant in

 - the right to data portability, the conditions for its creation and the conditions for its exercise - if

-exercise of this right comes into consideration with regard to the nature of the processing of personal
+the exercise of this right comes into consideration with regard to the nature of the processing of

 - whether there is an automated decision-making process and the data subject's rights associated with the